mozilla-services/socorro/docs/components/webapp.rst

 Run this::

-  $ docker-compose run webapp python manage.py createsuperuser
+  $ docker-compose run webapp python manage.py makesuperuser email@example.com

-Then follow the prompts.
-The username and password don't matter at all, but the email address needs to match what you plan to use for Google auth.

 You can do this as many times as you like.